-Part of the total grid fee consists of federal and Flemish levies.
+Part of the total grid fee consists of federal and regional levies.
 More particularly:

 - the energy contribution is a levy on each kWh of electricity and gas consumed. - the federal contribution serves amongst other things to finance the Social Energy Fund and the Fund for Protected Consumers.
 It also finances the federal regulator CREG.
 Lastly, the federal contribution is also used to finance the Denuclearisation Fund and dedicated measures aimed at reducing greenhouse gas emissions. - the Flemish contribution ("contribution to the Energy Fund") is used by the Flemish authorities to finance their energy policy.
 As such, these funds are being used to finance the VREG's operations, the social energy policy, and the policies related to rational use of energy, combined heat-power (CHP) and renewables.
+This contribution, or levy, on an electricity offtake point is invoiced by electricity suppliers.
+On the electricity invoices, this is mentioned as "contribution to the Energy Fund" ("Bijdrage Energiefonds").
+The contribution is payable separately for each separate connection to the electricity grid (i.e., each offtake point).
+The electricity supplier must transfer the contributions on a monthly basis to the account of the Flemish Tax Administration.
+Suppliers can report on a yearly basis on the non-recoverable debts, which can be set off (accordingly, there is no final financial risk for the supplier).
+The Guarantors are involved in their capacity as social supplier for end consumers or as supplier of last resort.